nixtniet/nixm/README.rst

 perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.

-``NIXM`` contains all the python3 code to program objects in a functional way.
-It provides a base Object class that has only dunder methods, all methods are factored out into functions with the objects as the first argument.
-It is called Object Programming (OP), OOP without the oriented.

 ``NIXM`` allows for easy json save//load to/from disk of objects.
 It provides an "clean namespace" Object class that only has dunder